Honda MH01

-The Honda MH01 is an experimental business jet developed by the Japanese company Honda, in cooperation with the Raspet Flight Research Laboratory of Mississippi State University.
+The Honda MH01 is an experimental aircraft developed by the Japanese company Honda, in cooperation with the Raspet Flight Research Laboratory of Mississippi State University.

 Using the airframe of a Beechcraft Bonanza, Honda sought to incorporate composite materials into a metal aircraft, the first this had been done in a business aircraft.
 The goal was also to gain experience in aircraft design and construction.
-Although at the time there was a twin engine with the engines above the wings (the VFW-Fokker 614), this arrangement used in the MH01 was unusual.
-The wings are slightly anhedral and the two engines are above them.

-The prototype is currently in a museum in Japan.

-Its successor is the Honda MH02, a jet that uses the same configuration and uses exclusively composite materials.
+Its successor is the Honda MH02, a jet that uses exclusively composite materials.